bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 |h3| A Couple of Big Ideas |h3e|

 To start from the beginning, there are two big ideas that underlie much of classical statistics.
 The first big idea is that *all data* (or observations as statisticians like to say) have a "true" probability distribution [1]_.
 Of course, it is almost never possible to precisely define it because the real world rarely fits so nicely into the distributions we learn in stats class.
-The implications of this idea is that the "true" distribution and its parameters are fixed (i.e.  *not* random) albeit unknown.
+However, the implications of this idea is that the "true" distribution and its parameters are fixed (i.e.  *not* random) albeit unknown.
 The randomness comes in when you sample from this "true" distribution from which each datum is randomly drawn.